 Of course, no trip to Prague is complete without sampling some local pivo!
 I recommend that travelers stop by Staroměstský Pivovar, Prague’s oldest brewery and inn, where visitors can sample 6 local beers.
 This brewery is a short 5-minute walk from Old Town Square.

-My favorite was the cherry beer ~ interesting and delicious!
+One of my favorites was the cherry beer ~ interesting and delicious!

 Leave a Comment